 Rising and beyond

-In 2003, Sustainable Long Island facilitated a community-based planning event called “Wyandanch Rising,” for the hamlet of Wyandanch in central Suffolk County, in partnership with the Town of Babylon and Wyandanch Weed & Seed.
-Wyandanch Rising brought together over 500 homeowners, renters, business and property owners, civic groups, clergy, planners, architects, and government officials from June 5-9, 2003.
-Over the course of those five days, the participants crafted the first comprehensive plan for the community in over a generation.
+In 2003, Sustainable Long Island facilitated a community-based planning event called “Wyandanch Rising,” for the hamlet of Wyandanch, in partnership with the Town of Babylon and Wyandanch Weed & Seed.
+Wyandanch Rising initially brought together hundreds of homeowners, renters, business and property owners, civic groups, clergy, planners, architects, and government officials to develop a vision plan that would soon become a regional trend—a pedestrian-friendly community where people can live in multistory buildings – within close proximity to goods, services, and activities – not needing cars for everyday transportation.

-In September 2004, the Town of Babylon adopted the Wyandanch vision plan and immediately began moving forward with the plan’s implementation.
-Goals set forth by the vision plan include a family-style restaurant, bicycle lanes, on-street parking, wider and better-lit sidewalks, safer crosswalks, mixed-use buildings, and community clean-up initiatives.
+A year later, the Town of Babylon adopted the Wyandanch vision plan and immediately began moving forward with implementation efforts.
+Goals set forth by the vision plan included a family-style restaurant, bicycle lanes, on-street parking, wider and better-lit sidewalks, safer crosswalks, mixed-use buildings, and community clean-up initiatives.
 Longer-term goals included the development of civic groups, public art, community festivals, and the beautification of building facades.
-From thousands invested from the Town of Babylon for community planning, tens of millions of dollars has resulted for infrastructure improvements.
+From thousands of dollars invested by the Town of Babylon for community planning, tens of millions of dollars have resulted for infrastructure improvements.

 Wyandanch Vision Plan